TheragenGenomecare/GenomomFF/README.md

 ### After rc and rl file ready keep all rc and rl files in training and testing Folders with corresponding bininfo files

 ## ``` Training the Model ```
-`bash
-python GenomomFF_training.py`  in same location where GenomomFF_training.py
+`python GenomomFF_training.py`  on terminal where GenomomFF_training.py is located

 ###### This may take few minute according to your data size <br>
 For 1000 sets of data it took around 4 minute in our system